Julia-Immer/developer-notes/developer-notes.md

 ## Creating A New Repo

 When creating a repo with github desktop, it generates a new folder of that name to house the repo.
-So if you want your repo called "resume" and you tell it to generate the repo inside your "resume" folder, inside your workspace, then the path will be ".../workspace/resume/resume".
-Yes I did this.
+So if you want your repo called "resume" and you tell it to generate the repo inside your "resume" folder, inside your workspace, then the path will be "../workspace/resume/resume"

 # Deployment